 Feed Your Cat On Time

-Like I have said, one reason your cat meows is because it reminds you that it is already mealtime.
+Like I have said, one reason your cat meows is that it reminds you that it is already mealtime.
 To prevent your cat from meowing loud and endlessly, make sure you feed your cat on time.
 Also, make sure that what you give them is enough, not make them hungry for the next five to eight hours.

 Make Sure They Have Water